%%capture

 import zfit

-# znp is a subset of numpy functions with a numpy interface but using actually the zfit backend (currently TF)
+# znp is a subset of numpy functions with a numpy-like interface but using actually the zfit backend (currently TF)

 import zfit.z.numpy as znp